 You’re Going to Need Some Light

 We often get tricked into heading out to shoot flowers when the sun is bright and the sky cloudless.
 This is actually horrible light for flower photography.
 The source is a point source, the shadows are extra harsh and dense, and the light is unforgiving.
 What we really want is soft light, such as we will get on an overcast day, but those days are not the ones where most folks get excited to run outside.
 I have an easier route for you.
 If you’ve already bought into a continuous lighting system, such as the highly-recommended Westcott Erin Manning kit, you are golden.
 If not, head out to a store that sells goose-necked desk lamps.
 You want to find one where the inside of the lamp bowl is white, not silver.
 Add the highest wattage Compact Fluorescent bulb that you can.
 Don’t worry a lot about colour temperature as this will be your light source and Automatic White Balance will do a good job for you.
+Some people like to get a Huge selection of salt lamps because they fit aesthetically in their opinion, plus the warm glow apparently compliments the flowers they are photographing but that is a matter of taste.
 If you want to make the source bigger and even softer, use a diffusion popup.
 They come in lots of sizes and all decent reflector kits include a stand, several reflector covers, and inside the covers a white diffuser.
 The diffuser makes the source larger, and therefore softer.

 The great thing about continuous light is that you can move it around and see in the viewfinder or on the LCD, exactly what the light is going to do.
 This gives you amazing control over the direction of the light.
 Experiment because different light positions will produce different results.

 A Simple Background